allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

 ```

 ### Arguments
-* `return_values` - The artifact names for the step’s corresponding ClearML task to store the step’s returned objects.
+* `return_values` - The artifact names for the step's corresponding ClearML task to store the step's returned objects.
   In the example above, a single object is returned and stored as an artifact named `data_frame`
 * `name` (optional) - The name for the pipeline step.
 If not provided, the function name is used
 * `cache` - If `True`, the pipeline controller checks if a step with the same code (including setup, see task [Execution](../webapp/webapp_exp_track_visual.md#execution)